Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 To follow along, you can clone this [Morpho repository](https://github.com/morpho-org/morpho-blue).
 We'll then see how after you've cloned Morpho you can use the [Recon Builder](../free_recon_tools/builder.md) to get all the Chimera scaffoling for our contract of interest.

 Our primary goals for this section are:
-1. **setup** - create the simplest setup possible that allows you to test all interest state combinations
+1. **setup** - create the simplest setup possible that allows you to test all interesting state combinations
 2. **coverage** - understand how to read a coverage report and resolve coverage issues

 ## Practical Implementation - Setting Up Morpho